 Keir Starmer MP

-Produced by Spare Tyre and directed by Isaac Ngugi, the piece is based on the true story from their Camden neighbourhood.
-It centres on a woman who assisted in the suicide of someone she cared for, and who was tried for murder as a result.
+Directed by Spare Tyre Associate Director Isaac Ngugi, the piece is based on the true story from their Camden neighbourhood.
+It centres on a woman, Charlotte Hough, who assisted in the suicide of someone she cared for, and who was tried for murder as a result.

 Police interview transcripts and press reports from Charlotte Hough’s arrest in the 1980s have been the starting point for their work.
 The situation was complex and nuanced – Charlotte herself didn’t believe in euthanasia.
 The fascination for the group lies in the highly personal response to the pressures of pain and friendship.

-The Promise will feature in Spare Tyre’s Invisible Women Festival week at the New Diorama Theatre in Camden in February 2018.
+The Promise premiered at Spare Tyre’s Invisible Women Festival week at the New Diorama Theatre in Camden in February 2018.

 We want this story to serve as a springboard toward a debate... in the long term we would hope for this debate to lead to a rethink of what these laws are and who they represent.
 This is not about preaching to the converted or finding a consensus.